-The Provost of the University conducts Academic Reviews of schools and other academic units at regular (5-7 year) intervals.
+The Provost of the University initiates Academic Reviews of schools and other academic units at regular (5-7 year) intervals.
 The purpose of the Academic Reviews is to assess the current state, future trajectory, and likely challenges facing academic units whose quality and reputation are vital to the University’s mission.

 Academic Reviews of schools assess the educational quality of their degree programs, their relative success in recruiting and retaining top research and teaching faculty, the satisfaction and success of their graduates, their capacity for improvement as measured by the fit between their ambitions and resources, and the vision and leadership reflected in their strategic planning.
 They also evaluate student learning goals and outcomes and how they link to the overall organizational assessment.
 The process is complementary to the annual strategic review.

 With the self-study at its core, the Academic Review supports the development of a long-term strategy that requires rigor, critical self-evaluation, responsiveness to student needs, and adroit fundraising.
 All parties involved in a school’s review examine significant strengths and relative weaknesses, how to leverage opportunities in their particular competitive arena, how to improve faculty recruitment and retention, whether the school is appropriately maximizing its unique location in New York City, and how to further its global reach.
 The exercise also expands upon certain elements of the annual strategic review by providing deeper context and further developing key themes.

 - Self-study.
 The Provost communicates with the dean of the school or director of the unit requesting a self-study assessing the program of the school or unit since its last review, or over the preceding 5-7 year period.
 The Provost and the dean/director agree on the timeframe for the start and completion of the review.